winstonxchen/Artificial-Intelligence-Project/Nine Men's Morris Game/README.md

 # Nine Men's Morris Game
 **Technology: MiniMax Algorithm, Alpha-Beta Pruning.**

-Nine Men's Morris Game The program consists of eight python files.
-There are two phases in the game: Opening and End/Mid Game.
+The program consists of eight python files.
+There are two phases in the game: Opening phase of the game and End/Mid Game, for each phase:
 MiniMaxOpening: Implements the MiniMax algorithm to find the next move in the Opening Phase of game for white.
 MiniMaxGame: Implements the MiniMax algorithm to find the next move in the Mig/End Phase of game for white.
 MiniMaxOpeningBlack:Implements the MiniMax algorithm to find the next move in the Opening Phase of game for black.
 MiniMaxGameBlack:Implements the MiniMax algorithm to find the next move in the Mig/End Phase of game for black.
 MiniMaxOpeningImproved:Implements the MiniMax algorithm with Improvement to find the next move in the Opening Phase of game for white.
 MiniMaxGameImproved:Implements the MiniMax algorithm with Improvement to find the next move in the Mig/End Phase of game for white.
 ABOpening:Implements the AB algorithm to find the next move in the Opening Phase of game for white.
 ABGame:Implements the AB algorithm to find the next move in the Mig/End Phase of game for white.

 The program takes three agruments: board1.txt board2.txt 2